the-Catapult/the-catapult.github.io/_posts/2024-12-15-Housing-Woes-In-The-City-Of-Dreams.md

 ---
 layout: post
-titile: Housing Woes In the City Of The Dreams
+title: Housing Woes In the City Of The Dreams
+subtitle: "Mumbai Diaries: Chapter 1"
 author: Waheeda Khan
 tags: [Mumbai-Diaries]
 ---

-## Mumbai Diaries: Chapter 1

 It was a Saturday, officially a holiday, as I work in an office with a five-day schedule and weekends off.
 But as usual, my colleagues and I were at work, sacrificing our day off due to the heavy load of commitments in our department—a responsibility towards the nation, far from easy.